col1nwu/VMS/README.md

 interacts with the driver about the vehicle status and routing.

 **Data Analysis**:
-- Job scheduler
+- Job scheduler (click [here](http://35.224.122.42/scheduler.php) for a preview)
-- Status checker (resided in the webpage)
+- Status checker
 - Trendline generator

-- Simple UI (potential feature)
+*The team has decided to move most of the data analysis features to the webpage which can be found in PUP-1's project.
+More details are given at the end.*

 **How to Use This Project?**
 - Download or clone the repository to your local machine.